 Pocahontas - Rolfe is a very small town located in the state of Iowa.
-With a population of 3,048 people and just one neighborhood, Pocahontas - Rolfe is the 164th largest community in Iowa.
-Pocahontas - Rolfe has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 3,015 people and just one neighborhood, Pocahontas - Rolfe is the 164th largest community in Iowa.
+Pocahontas - Rolfe has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns, Pocahontas - Rolfe isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pocahontas - Rolfe are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pocahontas - Rolfe is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pocahontas - Rolfe is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Pocahontas - Rolfe who work in sales jobs (9.29%), office and administrative support (7.48%), and healthcare (7.13%).

 Pocahontas - Rolfe’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.